-A clinician can assess R-wave detection by monitoring a patient's real-time S-ECG using the model 2925 patient app or the model 2935 clinic app.
+A clinician can assess R-wave detection by monitoring a patient's real-time S-ECG using the patient or clinic app.
 For information about when this feature is used at the time of insertion, see "Insertion Instructions" on page 2-4.
-For instructions on viewing real-time S-ECGs, see "View Real-time S-ECG" on page 3-7.
+For instructions on viewing real-time S-ECGs, see "View Real-time S-ECG" on page 3-6.